hmu332233/parcel2-react-typescript-template/README.md

-## React Parcel Skeleton
+# Parcel2 React Typescript Template

-React-Parcel-Skeleton is a React boilerplate that uses Parcel2.
+Parcel2-React-Typescript-Template is a React boilerplate that uses Parcel2, Typescript.